Last Updated on May 19, 2023

 Many bars in popular night spots have Happy Hour prices.
 Clarke Quay is buzzing at night, so make sure to head there for 50% Happy Hour drinks before forking out for full price later on in the evening.

 There are actually some great websites out there for cheap deals in Singapore.
 For example, Groupon is just as popular in Singapore as in North America, and Groupon Singapore offers half-off many of the city’s most popular attractions in addition to restaurants, bars, and if you want, workouts, yoga, and all the other great Groupon deals.
-There is also a website called Singapore Dine which is specifically meant for restaurant deals in Singapore.
-If you want to eat at some of the nicer places in town, this is a great way to save some cash.
-If you subscribe to the Groupon deal emails before you visit Singapore (or follow them on Facebook / Twitter), you can get some great deals that otherwise only the locals would get.
+If you subscribe to the Groupon deal emails before you visit Singapore, you can get some great deals that otherwise only the locals would get.

 8. Getting to Singapore on the cheap

 If you are already in South East Asia, getting to Singapore can also be done inexpensively.
-We flew from Cambodia for $100, but we could have paid one-fifth of that price had we gone by bus from Kuala Lumpur.
+We flew from Cambodia for US$100, but we could have paid one-fifth of that price had we gone by bus from Kuala Lumpur.
 Buses run several times a day between the Malaysian capital and central Singapore, and take five hours including the border crossing.
 If you are going to fly, we found that AirAsia consistently had great rates throughout all of South East Asia.
 I use 12go to find the cheapest flights, trains and buses in this part of the world.